 Box b-Employer's identification number.-Show the number assigned to you by the IRS (00-0000000).
-This should be the same number that you used on your Federal employment tax returns (Form 941, 942, or 943).
+This should be the same number that you used on your Federal employment tax returns (Form 941 or 943).
 Do not use a prior owner's EIN.
 If you do not have an EIN when filing Forms W-2, enter "Applied For" in box b, not your SSN.
 You can get an EIN by filing Form SS-4, Application for Employer Identification Number.
+See Agent Reporting on page 3.

-Box c-Employer's name, address, and ZIP code.-This entry should be the same as shown on your Form 941, 942, or 943.
+Box c-Employer's name, address, and ZIP code.-This entry should be the same as shown on your Form 941 or 943.
+See Agent Reporting on page 3.

 Box d-Employee's social security number.-Enter the number shown on the employee's social security card.
-If the employee does not have a card, he or she should apply for one by completing Form \$\$-5, Application for a Social Security Card.
-If the employee has applied for a card (or has been advised to apply) but the number is not received in time for filing, enter "Applied For" in box d.
+If the employee does not have a card, he or she should apply for one by completing Form SS-5, Application for a Social Security Card.
+If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d.
 The employee should be told to show you the card when it is received.
 When you see the employee's card showing the SSN, correct your previous report by filing Form W-2c showing the employee's SSN.

 Box e-Employee's name.-Enter the name as shown on the employee's social security card (first, middle initial, last).
+If the name doesn't fit, you may show first name initial, middle initial, and last name.
 If the name has changed, have the employee get a corrected card from any SSA office.
 Use the name on the original card until you see the corrected one.
 Do not show titles or academic degrees at the end of the employee's name.

-Box f-Employee's address and ZIP code.-This box is combined
+Box f-Employee's address and ZIP code.-This box is combined with box e (Employee's name) on all copies except Copy A.

-with box e (Employee's name) on all copies except Copy A.
+Box 1-Wages, tips, other compensation.-Show in box 1 (excluding elective deferrals, except section 501(c)(18) contributions), before any payroll deductions, the following items:

-- Box 1-Wages, tips, other compensation.-Show in box 1 (excluding elective deferrals, except section 501(c)(18) contributions), before any payroll deductions, the following items: - 1.
-Total wages, prizes, and awards paid to employees during the year.
-For example, if the employee worked from December 24, 1993, through January 4, 1994, and the wages for that period were paid on January 7, 1994, include those wages on the 1994 Form W-2; - 2.
+- 1. Total wages, prizes, and awards paid to employees during the year.
+For example, if the employee worked from December 24, 1994, through January 4, 1995, and the wages for that period were paid on January 7, 1995, include those wages on the 1995 Form W-2. - 2.
 Total noncash payments (including certain fringe benefits).
 See Fringe Benefits in Pub.
-535, Business Expenses, for information; - 3.
-Total tips reported by employee to employer (not allocated tips); - Certain employee business expense reimbursements (see Employee Business Expense Reimbursements on page 3); - 5.
+535 for information. - 3.
+Total tips reported by employee to employer (not allocated tips). - 4.
+Certain employee business expense reimbursements (see Employee Business Expense Reimbursements on page 3). - 5.
 The cost of accident and health insurance premiums paid on behalf of 2% or more shareholder-employees by an S corporation.
 See Rev. Rul.
 91-26, 1991-1 C.B.
-184; - 6.
-Taxable benefits made from a section 125 (cafeteria) plan (i.e., employee chooses cash); and - 7.
-All other compensation, including certain scholarships and fellowship grants and taxable payments for moving expenses.
-Other compensation is amounts that you pay your employee from which Federal income tax is not withheld.
-You may show other compensation on a separate Form W-2.
-See Multiple Forms on page 2.
+184. - 6.
+Taxable benefits made from a section 125 (cafeteria) plan (i.e., employee chooses cash). - 7.
+Group-term life insurance in excess of \$50,000.
+See Group-Term Life Insurance on page 3. - 8.
+The amount paid to or on behalf of an employee for educational assistance that is not job related.
+Generally, amounts paid for educational assistance that is job related are not included as income.